Finding a Top Financial Advisor Firm in Madison, Wisconsin

 Poehling Capital Management

-Poehling Capital Management, a fee-only financial advisory firm, has $218 million in assets under management.
-With just two advisors, the firm has the the fewest number of advisors out of all the firms on our Madison top 10.
+Poehling Capital Management, a fee-only financial advisory firm, has more than $200 million in assets under management.
 Poehling Capital Management requires a minimum of $250,000 for core discretionary investment management services.
 If you have less than that amount, PCM can give you recommendations for no-load or load-waived mutual funds.
 Services offered include investment management, financial planning and estate planning.

 Poehling Capital Management Background

 Thomas Poehling, president and chief investment officer, owns the firm.
 He has more than 25 years of experience in the investment industry.
 Patrick Poehling serves as the COO and vice president of the firm.
 He has more than 10 years of experience in the financial services industry.

 Six additional professional work at Poehling Capital Management, including two certified financial planners (CFPs).

 Pheling Capital Management uses model portfolios for managing client assets.
 Each model portfolio is a template for a certain set of criteria.
 This means you’re matched to a model portfolio based on a variety of factors, including risk tolerance, investment objectives, income, retirement timeline and cash-flow needs.
 The firm invests in large-capitalization companies as well as additional investments for diversification.
 The firm prefers publicly traded equities, exchange-traded funds (ETFs), mutual fund, fixed income and option contracts.